African American Mental Health

 Only about one-quarter of African Americans seek mental health care, compared to 40% of whites.
 Here are some reasons why:

 - Distrust and misdiagnosis.
 Historically, African Americans have been and continue to be negatively affected by prejudice and discrimination in the health care system.
-Misdiagnoses, inadequate treatment and lack of cultural competence by health professionals breed distrust and prevent many African Americans from seeking or staying in treatment.
+Misdiagnoses, inadequate treatment and lack of cultural competence by health professionals cause distrust and prevent many African Americans from seeking or staying in treatment.

 Provider Bias and Inequality of Care